keboola/connection-docs/overview/index.md

 [Python](https://www.python.org/about/).

 ### Recipes (Applications)
 Recipes and *Applications* form the second part of data manipulation.
 Applications allow you to enrich the data in Storage.
 Unlike the free-form Transformations, these are predefined blocks which can be used to do some pretty advanced stuff like sentiment analysis, association discovery, or histogram grouping.
-Applications can also augment data (for example, adding Weather or Exchange Rates).
+Applications can also augment data (for example, add Weather or Exchange Rates).
 They actually call on *3rd party services* to bring in additional data.
 Applications can also be completely created by 3rd party developers - KBC is a very open environment.

 ### Writers
 *Writers* are KBC components delivering output data from KBC into the systems and applications where the data gets used/consumed.

 ### Data Consumption
 *Data Consumption* is represented by 3rd party systems that accept (or extract) data from KBC and use it further.
 These may be business intelligence analytics or visualization systems, but also e-mail marketing, CRM, or simply any system that can help our customers to realize the extra value KBC adds to the data.

 ### Orchestrator / Scheduler
 In the background, behind the scenes, there is the *Orchestrator* component which allows everything to be fully automated.
 Orchestrator enables to run any component (e.g., data extraction) in specified intervals or at specified times of the day.

 ## Other Commonly Used Terms

 ### Jobs
-Most things done in KBC are done using batch approach.
-This means that when you do some operation, a **Job** is created and executed on the background.
+Most things in KBC are done using the batch approach; when you do some operation, a **Job** is created and executed in the background.
 We also call these jobs **asynchronous***.
-Multiple jobs can be running at the same time and you can continue your work in the mean time.
+Multiple jobs can be running at the same time and you can continue your work in the meantime.

 ### Token
 Every operation done in KBC must be authorized with a *token*.
-Each user of KBC is automatically assigned a token on the first login.
-So every operation he does using the UI is authorized with his token.
-Apart from that tokens with limited access to some KBC operations can be created (and shared with other people).
-The principle of token authorization alows you for example to easily [share a single table](/overview/tutorial/management/#user-management) from your Storage with someone without her having to register to KBC (enter email/password).
+Each KBC user is automatically assigned a token on their first login.
+Apart from that, tokens with limited access to some KBC operations can be created (and shared with other people).
+The principle of token authorization alows you, for example, to easily [share a single table](/overview/tutorial/management/#user-management) from your Storage with someone without them having to register to KBC (enter email/password).

 ## External Environment Schema